-Passive acoustic monitoring was conducted in the Gulf of Alaska Temporary Maritime Activities Area (GATMAA) from May to September 2015 and from April to September 2017 to record the low-frequency ambient soundscape and detect marine mammal and anthropogenic sounds during times of naval exercises in the area.
-High-frequency Acoustic Recording Packages (HARPs) recorded sounds between 10 Hz and 100 kHz at three locations: a continental slope site in deep water (900 m depth, site CB), a deep water site (hydrophone was placed at 1200 m at a location where depth was approximately 4000 m, site AB), and a deep offshore site at Quinn Seamount (900 m depth, site QN).
+Passive acoustic monitoring was conducted in the Gulf of Alaska Temporary Maritime Activities Area (GATMAA) from September 2017 to June 2018 and from April to September 2019 to record the low-frequency ambient soundscape and detect marine mammal and anthropogenic sounds during times of naval exercises in the area.
+High-frequency Acoustic Recording Packages (HARPs) recorded sounds between 10 Hz and 100 kHz at two locations: a continental slope site in deep water (~900-1,000 m depth, site CB) and a deep-water site off Kodiak Island (~1,000 m depth, site KOA).